WyriHaximus/PhergieUrl/README.md

 * `url.host.HOSTNAME` For example `url.host.twitter.com` (`www.` is stripped from the hostname).
 * `url.host.all` For all hostnames.

-This plugins also emits two events for url shortning.
+This plugins also emits two events for url shortening.
 Only called when there are listeners registered.
-Each event emit is passed a `UrlShortningEvent`, if a shortner resolved short url it calls the `resolve` method on the promise.
+Each event emit is passed a `UrlshorteningEvent`, if a shortener resolved short url it calls the `resolve` method on the promise.

 * `url.shorten.HOSTNAME` For example `url.shorten.twitter.com` (`www.` is stripped from the hostname).
 * `url.shorten.all` For all hostnames.